Tuition and fees for 2020-21

 Any student called to active duty in the U.S. military may withdraw from courses up until the last day of the semester.
 If the withdrawal comes during the first nine weeks of the semester, normal withdrawal and refund policies take effect.
 If departure comes after the ninth week, the student has the option of withdrawal “W” or incomplete “I” grades in registered courses.
 Options should be discussed with and approved by the course instructor(s).
 If course withdrawal “W” is pursued, tuition and fees will be refunded on a prorated basis.
 The official date of withdrawal will be used to calculate the refund.
 Students receiving financial aid will be subject to refund policies as provided for by the agencies sponsoring the aid.
 Reservists called to active duty who wish to withdraw from courses must provide the Registrar with a copy of their orders.

-Refund procedures for graduate and continuing studies students
+Refund procedures for adult and graduate students

 Financial aid refunds may be available after financial aid processing is completed and enrollment status can be confirmed.
 Students enrolled in various sessions within a semester may receive refunds in installments after attendance in a registered course has been confirmed.
 Title IV Federal Aid recipients who drop below half-time enrollment or withdraw completely from Goshen College may not be entitled to a loan disbursement or a refund of loan funds.
 If a Federal Direct Loan recipient drops below half-time enrollment during the expense period covered by the loan, ALL remaining disbursements will be canceled for the expense period.